mar-koz22/Park-NET-identifying-Urban-parks-using-multi-source-spatial-data-and-Geo-AI/Marta's-approach/README.md

 I've tried two approaches to solve this:
 <ul>
 <li> writing U-Net model from scratch.
 The advantages here are: the model is more understandable and customizable - one can easily add another dropout layer, or change its proportion.
 Sadly the results are mediocre. </li>
 <li> using transfer learning approach, and using pre-trained U-Net with Resnet backbone.
 This approach is closer to a Black-box approach - one can't edit the model parameters, but it has a backbone that has weights trained on the 2012 ILSVRC ImageNet dataset.
 The limitation is here that only 3 bands can be used.
-Pre-trained model was implemented from [Segmentations Models](https://github.com/qubvel/segmentation_models) library.
 </ul>

 So those were the the model archcitectures that this study evaluated.